-Surely you cannot be in labour for 44 minutes and just give birth like that.
-Surely she was one of those people that was just in denial about the pain or just too dense to notice.
+Surely you cannot be in labor for 44 minutes and just give birth like that.
+Surely she was one of those people that were in denial about the pain or just too dense to notice.
 I mean, the girl is about 5’3″ and 110 lbs soaking wet.
 It’s not like she has giant hips and some cavernous vagina that can just unhinge and fire a kid out.
 She must be wrong.

-Just to humour her I said I would be poised by my phone in case she needed to run across the street to watch the munchkin.
-She thanked me and warned me that she went into “labour” at 38 weeks last time so it could be anytime.
+Just to humor her I said I would be poised by my phone in case she needed to run across the street to watch the munchkin.
+She thanked me and warned me that she went into “labor” at 38 weeks last time so it could be anytime.
 I nodded and promptly forgot about it.

 The next week rolls around and I’m coming home from a hangover breakfast and Moira’s husband greets me on the street with a sunny, “Where the heck were you last night?”.
 I told him I was at a basketball game, “Why?”.
 “Because we have another little boy!” he happily told me.
 “Moira had him in 22 minutes.
 We just made it to the hospital.”